okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * When the `maxSessionLifetimeMinutes` property of the Policy API Signon Session object was set, the value wasn't enforced.
 (OKTA-480442)

-* Using the JSON Web Key API or the Client Credentials API to manage client credentials didn't fire System Log events.
+* When the JSON Web Key API or the Client Credentials API was used to manage client credentials, the event wasn't triggered in the System Log.
 (OKTA-494619)

 * When the Progressive Profiling feature was enabled, calling the `/introspect` endpoint changed the state handle incorrectly.
 (OKTA-502233)